Original Blog Post-April 21, 2016

 Now I’m feeling refreshed and ready to tackle my next projects and get our school day started.
 Time to formulate my plan of action.
 I need to put some oil in the diffuser and turn it on… essential oils have made a big difference since taking the kids off of their medications.

-The kitchen trash can needs emptied so I can give that to one of the girls to take out and hand the mail to another to carry to the mailbox.
+- The kitchen trash can needs to be emptied so I can give that to one of the girls to take out and hand the mail to another to carry to the mailbox.

 It’s almost snack time so I will head back to the kitchen.
 I can hear the kids arguing about turtles.
 They are trying to decide if turtles are reptiles or dinosaurs.
 Now I hear my special needs son calling someone a ‘Butthead’ so he will be going to his room for a little quiet time of his own.

 I’m sure this will result in a tantrum with lots of yelling and screaming but it will be followed by a few minutes of quiet and then he will come out and apologize.
 Then he’ll give me a hug and say he wants to have a ‘Good Day’ and we will start over.
 (This reminds me that he still needs a haircut.)
 But before that, I need to rescue the alligator from a ‘net’… Have I mentioned how much the kids like Animal Planet and Steve Irwin?

 Snack was bananas and some chocolate graham crackers.
 There was a denial of the name-calling, followed by a tantrum.
 After a few minutes in his room, he did ask if he could come out.
 (This was much sooner than anticipated because I think he really wanted his snack.)
 He apologized and all was well for a few minutes.